kermitt2/delft/Readme.md

 Add the parameter `--use-BERT` to use BERT extracted features as contextual embeddings for the RNN architecture.

+Similarly to the NER models, for n-fold training (action `train_eval` only), specify the value of `n` with the parameter `--fold-count`, e.g.:

+> python3 grobidTagger.py citation --fold-count=10 train_eval

 (To be completed)

 #### Insult recognition